29 Aug COPD Rehabilitation

 Disease = a medical condition

-Chronic obstructive pulmonary disease, or COPD, describes a number of lung conditions that hinder passage of air out of the lungs because of narrowing of the air passages in the lungs.
+Chronic obstructive pulmonary disease, or COPD, describes a number of lung conditions that hinder the passage of air out of the lungs because of the narrowing of the air passages in the lungs.

 COPD bronchitis emphysema graphic

 This may include a number of conditions such as persistent bronchitis and emphysema, which can also occur together.